hassifmohd/electron-ffmpeg/README.md

 # electron-ffmpeg
 This is electron app that connect with ffmpeg library

+# What it does?
+Select a video, then click submit.
+You will get video duration

+- This project is following tutorial from udemy https://www.udemy.com/electron-react-tutorial
+- You need to install FFMPEG libraries first

 # electron-quick-start

 **Clone and run for a quick way to see Electron in action.**